AWSGoPokes/aws-iot/README.md

 Acoustic sensor: A throat microphone is used to record audio signals from the throat area.
 The throat microphone senses vibrations from the wearer’s throat instead of sound signals which allows picking up sounds in noisy and windy environments.
 It has a sensitivity of −66 dB ± 3 dB and can pick up sound signals from 20 Hz–16 000 Hz which is sufficient for detecting various throat activities.
 The acoustic signal is sampled at a rate of 16 000 Hz.
 * Inertial Measurement Unit (IMU):
 We used our custom built wireless IMU to collect body activity information.
 The IMU node we developed consists of a VN-100 orientation sensor module from VectorNav, Inc. for motion sensing, an XBee RF module for wireless communication, and a power management unit to prolong the battery life.
 The typical operating voltage range is from 3.1 V to 5.5 V, and the power supply current is 65 mA in the normal operation mode.
 The IMU signal is sampled at 20 Hz which is used for activity recognition.
 The motion data include orientations (roll, pitch, and yaw), 3D acceleration, 3D angular rate, and 3D magnetic field.
 The sensor has a very small footprint, similar to a quarter, which is attached to the right thigh of the human subject to sense the body movement.

+### Home gateway:
+The data of all sensors are sent to a home gateway where the signals are preprocessed and input to pre-trained classification models .
+Then, raw data and inferred outputs are uploaded to Amazon cloud.

+Several models have been built based on both online and our own collected datasets.
+For example,
+### Amazon AWS Cloud:
+ECG data is sent wirelessly via Bluetooth Low Energy (BLE) to the SmartJacket mobile app.
+The mobile app will periodically synchronize data via MQTT protocol to Amazon Cloud (AWS), where remote caregivers or doctor can access to monitor real-time ECG or other health statistic and evaluation in real-time.
+### Models: on Cloud, we will build classification and predictive models to make the most out of existing health data (e.g. the model may detect disorders or output early health issue prediction).
+The model will be smarter over time when more data are available to learn.
+### Mobile App: Rural residents/doctors can use Mobile App to see in real-time all the visualized health data.
+More importantly, the health diagnosis outputs from the predictive models in the cloud are streamed back to the App, and an alert is raised whenever the resident is at risk.
+The remote caregiver may double check the real-time visualized health data shown in the app, or can set up voice call or video call to the resident.
+This forms a closed-loop healthcare system that provides timely healthcare delivery services.
+## Challenges we ran into

+## Accomplishments that we're proud of

+## What we learned

+## What's next for RuralCare

 ## Challenges we ran into
 We ran into three challenges: limitted time budget, AWS learning curve and system integration.